saschagrunert/demystifying-containers/README.md

 Besides that, we will take a look into securing container workloads at a higher level inside [Kubernetes][44] clusters by using [Pod Security Policies][45] and by securing the container images itself.
-To achieve all of this, we will verify the results of our experiments by utilising end-user applications like Kubernetes and [Podman][46].
+To achieve all of this, we will verify the results of our experiments by utilizing end-user applications like Kubernetes and [Podman][46].

 [40]: http://man7.org/linux/man-pages/man7/capabilities.7.html